“When you understand how and why blood sugar balance matters, and you begin to fix it, you create a stronger foundation for healing.”

 - Change up the berries and greens you use each time you make this recipe.
 Every food has its own unique nutrient profile, and the more diverse our diet, the deeper our nutrition.

 - For the collagen powder, choose grass-fed.
-Great Lakes and Vital Proteins are both high-quality brands.
+Great Lakes is my favorite brand.

 - Optional: If you've reintroduced nuts back into your diet, Dr. Terry Wahls recommends adding 1 brazil nut to your smoothie.
 It's rich in selenium, which is essential to many body processes, including detoxification and hormone balance.